 Transit generates ongoing employment for operations and maintenance staff, as well as short-to-medium term employment for capital construction projects.
-Transit agencies often commit to hire local employees and have goals for directly employing people of color, as well as for hiring minorityand women-owned enterprises.
+Transit agencies often commit to hire local employees and have goals for directly employing people of color, as well as for hiring minority-and women-owned enterprises.
 To strengthen local job creation initiatives, some agencies allocate a percentage of project budgets to workforce development and training programs.
-The Transportation Equity Network promotes the "Green Construction Careers Model", which leverages a federal law allowing State DOTs to use 0.5 percent of surface transportation funds to support workforce development programs.^{105/106}
+The Transportation Equity Network promotes the "Green Construction Careers Model", which leverages a federal law allowing State DOTs to use 0.5 percent of surface transportation funds to support workforce development programs.
+108/109

-Transit agencies often take pride not just in creating jobs but also in creating high-quality jobs.
-King County Metro's Partnership to Achieve Comprehensive Equity (PACE) initiative is a partnership between King County Metro and the local Amalgamated Transit Union (ATU) "committed to developing the policies, processes, and tools necessary to support a work culture of inclusion, fairness and comprehensive equity for all within the agency".107 Since PACE's 2013 launch, ATU and King County Metro have worked together to develop shared strategic goals and a detailed list of recommended actions to improve internal workforce equity, hire a Diversity and Inclusion Manager, create new internal mentorship opportunities, add required anti-bias training for agency interview panelists, amend the employee engagement survey, and develop numerous other internal staff resources.108
+Transit agencies often take pride in not just creating jobs but creating high-quality jobs.
+King County Metro's Partnership to Achieve Comprehensive Equity (PACE) initiative is a partnership between King County Metro and the local Amalgamated Transit Union (ATU) "committed to developing the policies, processes, and tools necessary to support a work culture of inclusion, fairness and comprehensive equity for all within the agency".
+Since PACE's 2013 launch-in response to an open letter written by the ATU Local 587-ATU and King County Metro have worked together to develop shared strategic goals and a detailed list of recommended actions to improve internal workforce equity, hire a Diversity and Inclusion Manager, created new internal mentorship opportunities, added required anti-bias training for agency interview panelists, amended the employee engagement survey, and developed numerous other internal staff resources.